theonetruenerd/VenusLibraryDocumentation/docs/source/STAR_Channel_Tools.rst

   This submethod takes an input sequence and sorts it based on the input parameters of labware, position, and raster.
 Once sorted, the submethod will choose a position that the current channel can access up to the maximum.
 If the current channel cannot access the position, it will skip it and move to the next available position.
 If the current cannot access any more positions, that channel will be skipped.
 Make sure the channel use setting is set to "All Sequence Positions" in the pipettting step, otherwise the sequence and channel pattern will not line up.

-  :params ML_STAR: The ML_STAR itself, will be the only option in the dropdown.
+  :params ML_STAR: The ML_STAR itself, which will be the only option in the dropdown.
   :params io_Sequence_to_Sort: The input sequence to be sorted.
   :params i_Channel_Type: The channel type associated with the pipetting step (1mL, 5mL, labware handler).
 0 = 1mL, 1 = 5mL, 2 = Labware handler.
   :params i_Sort_by_Labware: A boolean determining whether the sequence is to be sorted by labware in ascending order